 Merchant cash advances don’t involve the lengthy, complicated paperwork that comes along with traditional business loans.
 Once approved, business owners receive their funds very quickly.
 Because of their speed and convenience, merchant cash advances can be appealing to business owners who find themselves in need of extra money to handle an unexpected expense.

-Unlike many other types of business loans, merchant cash advances do not require the business owner to provide any additional assets as collateral.
+Unlike many business loans, merchant cash advances do not require the business owner to provide any additional assets as collateral.
 This can be beneficial for smaller businesses who might not have major assets like real estate or vehicles to serve as collateral.

 Many merchant cash advance providers place less of an emphasis on credit scores, which make them an option for businesses that aren’t able to get approved for a regular business loan because of their business credit score.

-A unique benefit to merchant cash advances is that repayment automatically adjusts according to your revenue levels.
+A unique benefit to merchant cash advances is that your financial obligations automatically adjusts according to your revenue levels.
 If you have a particularly slow day where you don’t get a lot of customers, the provider of the advance simply collects less money that day.
 Businesses that typically deal with a large volume of credit card transactions could potentially have their advance paid off very quickly.

 However, unlike with a traditional business loan, there is no financial benefit to paying off a merchant cash advance early.
 Since you agree to pay a set percentage every day, you don’t have the benefit of paying less interest over time like you would with a traditional business loan.